Foot Sprain

 - Elevate your foot above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your foot on pillows or blankets to keep it elevated comfortably.

-You may be given exercises to improve your strength and to help decrease stiffness.
-The exercises and physical therapy can help restore strength and increase the range of motion in your foot.
-Ask your healthcare provider when you can return to your normal activities or play sports.
+- Go to physical therapy, if directed.
+A physical therapist can teach you exercises to help restore strength and increase the range of motion in your foot.
+Ask your provider when you can return to your normal activities or play sports.

 Prevent another foot sprain: